spectrocloud/terraform-provider-spectrocloud/docs/resources/privatecloudgateway_ippool.md

  }
 ```

-The following example is for creating an IP that belongs to a Private Cloud Gateway created at the tenant scope.
+The following example is for creating an IP pool that belongs to a Private Cloud Gateway created at the tenant scope.

 ```hcl
  data "spectrocloud_private_cloud_gateway" "pcg" {